Ramuneid/1.2-Support-in-Lithuania/README.md

 ## Key Findings

+The exploratory analysis was followed by a more focused investigation of the project's original research questions.

 ### 1. Who are the main recipients of 1.2% support?

 A relatively small number of organisations account for a substantial amount of support.